rainforestapp/queue_classic_plus/README.md

 Jobs::UpdateMetrics.do 'type_a' # does not enqueues job since it's already queued Jobs::UpdateMetrics.do 'type_b' # enqueues job as the arguments are different.
 ```
+#### Transaction

+By default, all QueueClassicPlus jobs are executed in a PostgreSQL transaction.
+This decision was made because most jobs are usually pretty small and it's preferable to have all the benefits of the transaction.

+You can disable this feature on a per job basis in the follwing way:

 ```ruby
 class Jobs::NoTransaction < QueueClassicPlus::Base